 To the REVELATION – Conclusions

 This study acknowledges the literary complexity of Revelation and looks at its structure from a fresh perspective: a spatio-temporal map of its cosmic setting – it is like an hermeneutic of spacetime.
-The proposed macrostructure indicates there are five spaces within Revelation’s cosmos: heaven’s throne-room; heaven’s outer realms in which the celestial child is born and Michael defeats the dragon/ satan in battle; a physical-spiritual earth (John describes these two visionary dimensions together, for example Babylon is both a physical city and spiritual harlot); an earth that reflects the biblical narrative earth whose characters (Israel or maybe Eve, Messiah, satan) are part of the messianic war; and below-the-earth, which is described by its boundary events (demons rising, lake of fire).
+This analysis indicates there are five spaces within Revelation’s cosmos: heaven’s throne-room; heaven’s outer realms within which the celestial child is born and Michael defeats the dragon/ satan in battle; a physical-spiritual earth (John describes these two visionary dimensions together, for example Babylon is both a physical city and spiritual harlot); an earth that reflects the biblical narrative earth whose characters (Israel or maybe Eve, and the Messiah and satan) are part of the messianic war; and below-the-earth, which is described by its boundary events (beasts and demons rising, lake of fire).

 1) From Creation to the impact of the Cross, i.e. to the death, resurrection and ascension of Jesus Christ (Framework 1, time-parallel 1)